Hakka people: Cultural identity

-Unlike other Han Chinese groups, the Hakkas are not named after a geographical region, e.g. a province, county or city.
-The Hakka people have a distinct identity from the Cantonese people.
-As 60% of the Hakkas in China reside in Guangdong province and 95% of overseas Hakkas ancestral homes are in Guangdong.
-Hakkas from Chaoshan, Canton and Fujian may self-identify as only Chaoshanese, Cantonese and Hokkiens.
+However, the Hakka differed in their lifestyles and their preferred mode of habitation - living in large communal fortress-like buildings (known as tulou) instead of residing in courtyard houses (or siheyuan).
+They also settled in marginal or hardscrabble hill land avoided by other Han Chinese subgroups, and in this regard, were considered similar to non-Han aborigines.
+They also exhibited gender egalitarianism to a greater degree than other southern Chinese.Unlike other Han Chinese groups, the Hakkas are not named after a geographical region, e.g. a province, county or city.
+The Hakka people generally have a distinct identity from the Cantonese people, even though 60% of Hakkas in China reside in Guangdong province, and 95% of overseas Hakkas' ancestral homes are in Guangdong.
+Hakkas from Chaoshan, Guangzhou, and Fujian may identify only as Chaoshanese, Cantonese, and Hokkien.